EDUCBA

 Rules and Regulations for multiple constructors

-1) First thing to keep in mind that TypeScript does not support the implementation of multiple constructors directly.
+1) First thing to keep in mind is that TypeScript does not support the implementation of multiple constructors directly.
 We have to use alternative ways to support multiple constructors.

-2) If you have defined multiple constructors in the TypeScript class then we have to define a common implementation of all the constructors that we have already discussed.
+2) If you have defined multiple constructors in the TypeScript class, then we have to define a common implementation of all the constructors that we have already discussed.

 Conclusion

-TypeScript support multiple constructors by providing the implementation of a constructor.
+TypeScript supports multiple constructors by providing the implementation of a constructor.
 There is no simple and direct way to implement this.
 In this article, we have already discussed the ways to support multiple constructors in TypeScript.
 This will make the application code efficient and reusable with some logic.

 Recommended Articles